-Prepared by Conning, Inc. Source: Conning's Allocation OptimizerTM using investment returns and liability cash flows from GEMS Economic Scenario Generator.
-Sample provided for illustrative purposes only.
-See disclosures at end of paper.
+Prepared by Conning, Inc. Source: Conning Allocation OptimizerTM using investment returns and liability cash flows from GEMS® Economic Scenario Generator, Example provided for illustrative purposes only.

-Peer Analysis: Conning assembles peer analysis reports for its clients which include investment portfolio, and operational aspects of their business.
+Peer Analysis: Conning assembles peer analysis reports for its clients which include information on the investment portfolio, underwriting & operational aspects of their business.
 With this tool a client can see how their competitors' portfolios are structured to help them evaluate their current positioning relative to industry or peer norms.

-The peer analysis provides a company's management useful insight of trends and opportunities to assist in determining how much risk they are comfortable taking on the investment side of the balance sheet.
-Peer analysis can also inform where a company might be an outlier relative to its peers and industry.
-This can prepare management for possible questions from regulators and rating agencies who are often viewing similar tools.
+Peer analysis provides a company's management useful insight into trends and opportunities to assist in determining how much risk they are comfortable taking on the investment side of the balance sheet.
+Peer analysis can also inform where a company might be an outlier relative to their peers and industry.
+This can prepare management for possible questions from regulators and rating agencies who are often using similar tools.